mr-ageless/MoO3-diy-mod/MoO3readme.txt

 When you colonize a RED planet, you only get 1/4 of a population point (250 pop) per colony pod landed there.
 So, if you want to build a colony there you will need to land 4 ships (or 1 ship with 4 pods), set migration, or just wait for the population to increase to a full point naturally.
 YELLOW planets get 1/2 population point (500 population) per colony pod.

 INBOUND ANTARAN EXPEDITION LOST
-If you have discovered an X off-map and have an In-Bound Task Force, there’s a rare chance that you may have your X hijacked by an enemy empire.
+If you have discovered an X off-map and have an In-Bound Task Force, thereÂ’s a rare chance that you may have your X hijacked by an enemy empire.
 If this is the case, turn your efforts to spying immediately to try and recover it.
 Remember, Xs are most vulnerable when they are being researched; and be sure to use Scientific Spies!

 BUILDING SPIES
 For balance reasons, Spies can only be built one at a time.
 You will, however, be able to build better spies through technology discoveries.

 PLANETARY BOMBARDMENT
-Colonies do not become “Active” until they hit 1,000 Population (see below).
+Colonies do not become Â“ActiveÂ” until they hit 1,000 Population (see below).
 When bombarding a planet, the population may dip below the 1K mark; if that is the case, your Bombardment Weapons will have no further effect unless you have Planet Destroying capabilities.
 You will either need to invade and take it over or wait until you have those capabilities.
 This is intentional, as some population will remain scattered, living underground or in caves.
 Also, population on a bombarded planet will continue to grow from turn to turn, albeit at a very stunted rate.
 See the Destroying Planets section below.

 MILITIA
 Militia are created out of population to defend planets.
 Even if you have no garrisoned troops, Militia will rise up to defend.
 The amount of Militia depends on the number of settled regions and size of the planet.
-Militia generally aren’t very good, but they may be able to hold off an assault for a few turns while you bring in the reinforcements.
+Militia generally arenÂ’t very good, but they may be able to hold off an assault for a few turns while you bring in the reinforcements.

 RETREATING IN SPACE COMBAT
 Because of the Warp capabilities, Starships can Retreat at any time during a Space Combat. *System Ships*, however, fight to the death and will never retreat; they are considered the last line of defense and will stand or fall with the planet in question.
 This is balanced out by their superior speed, their ability to carry more firepower/tech/armor and their generally lower cost.